TomaszGolaszewski/Tomasz_Empire_20022/README.md

 v0.10.9 - 01.03.2023

 * Added more technical data to window with infos about unit.

-v0.10.8 - 28.02.2023

-* More changes and fixes to the windows handling methods;
-* Queue window now is showing building queue;
-* Added possibility to delete units from the queue.

 <p align="center">
   <img src="screens/screenshot2_20230115.png" alt="Tomasz Empire 20022 - Fleet">